SilverAzide/Gadgets/README.md

 # Gadgets
 **System monitoring gadgets inspired by the well-known AddGadgets.com Windows Sidebar gadgets.**

 Arguably, some of the best and most popular Vista and Windows 7 Gadgets for system monitoring were done by AddGadgets.com.
 Unfortunately, with the deprecation of the Gadget platform and outright banning of gadgets by some corporate policies, these gadgets have become obsolete.
-Gadgets aren't supported in Windows 8 or later without hacks and workarounds and often they break after applying Windows Updates.
+Sidebar Gadgets aren't supported in Windows 8 or later without hacks and workarounds and often they break after applying Windows Updates.

 In 2015, I discovered Rainmeter, a free and open-source platform that enables creating skins that run on the Windows desktop.
 I re-imagined the most widely used AddGadgets.com gadgets in a new suite named Rainmeter Gadgets.